syednadeembe/project_sessions/session-6/README.txt

 kubectl apply -f example-myapp-production

 ### customise promethus to only see your smon / endpoints, update this in the promethus object :
+kubectl edit prom prometheus-kube-prometheus-prometheus -n monitoring
+### replace the following code
+  serviceMonitorNamespaceSelector: {}
+  serviceMonitorSelector:
+    matchLabels:
+      release: prometheus
+### with the below section
   serviceMonitorNamespaceSelector:
     matchLabels:
       kubernetes.io/metadata.name: default
   serviceMonitorSelector: {}
+### restart the prometheus-kube-prometheus-operator pod by deleting
+### login to prometheus UI portails --> Status --> Targets
+Re-Run the Load testing from HPA section
+### revert the prom object back for Graphana to work once your are done.